-SFFAS 47 74.
-For each significant disclosure entity and aggregation of disclosure entities, information should be disclosed to meet the following objectives: a.
-Relationship and Organization: The nature of the federal government's relationship with the disclosure entity or entities. b.
-Relevant Activity: Nature and magnitude of relevant activity during the period and balances at the end of the period. c.
+- 74. For each significant disclosure entity and aggregation of disclosure entities, information should be disclosed to meet the following objectives: - a.
+Relationship and Organization: The nature of the federal government's relationship with the disclosure entity or entities. - b.
+Relevant Activity: Nature and magnitude of relevant activity during the period and balances at the end of the period. - c.
 Future exposures: A description of financial and non-financial risks, potential benefits and, if possible, the amount of the federal government's exposure to gains and losses from the past or future operations of the disclosure entity or entities.

 (Par.
 75 provides examples of information that may meet the objectives in paragraph 74.)

-89. For related party relationships of such significance to the reporting entity that it would be misleading to exclude information about such relationships, the following should be disclosed: a.
+- 89. For related party relationships of such significance to the reporting entity that it would be misleading to exclude information about such relationships, the following should be disclosed: - a.
 Nature of the federal government's relationship with the party, including the name of the party or if aggregated, a description of the related parties.
-Such information also would include, as appropriate, the percentage of ownership interest. b.
+Such information also would include, as appropriate, the percentage of ownership interest. - b.
 Other information that would provide an understanding of the relationship and potential financial reporting impact, including financial-related exposures to risk of loss or potential gain to the reporting entity resulting from the relationship.

-Component Reporting Entity Disclosures for Lessees 54.
-Lessees should disclose the following regarding lease activities (which may be grouped for purposes of disclosure), other than short-term leases, contracts or agreements that transfer ownership, and intragovernmental leases: SFFAS 54 a.
+Component Reporting Entity Disclosure Requirements for Lessees a.
 A general description of its leasing arrangements, including the basis, terms, and conditions on which variable lease payments not included in the lease liability are determined